UMAprotocol/protocol/documentation/explainers/tokenized-derivative.md

 All Tokenized Derivative deployments must be sent through the [Tokenized Derivative Creator contract](https://github.com/UMAprotocol/protocol/blob/master/core/contracts/TokenizedDerivativeCreator.sol).
-This creator contract is responsible for constructing the a user's Tokenized Derivative.
+This creator contract is responsible for constructing the user's Tokenized Derivative.
 In other words, the Tokenized Derivative Creator is just a Tokenized Derivative factory.
 To understand why this factory pattern is necessary, please see the [architecture explainer](./architecture.md).